sallyklpoon/python-functions/README.md

 **Pattern Matching:** Since we are grouping colours all together, we can simply count and write however many times each colour appears in the original list.
 Tally it up by writing the colour x number of times (x being the total count).
-Finally, we just need to slide these elements into the original passed list and we are good ot go.
+Finally, we just need to slide these elements into the original passed list, and we are good ot go.

 **Abstraction:** This function will work for any number of elements in a list containing "red", "white", and "blue".
 It isn't important that shuffle the elements in the original list around (which could end up being more work and more